nfhipona/AutoCompleteTextField/README.md

 // Providing data source to get the suggestion from inputs func autoCompleteTextFieldDataSource(_ autoCompleteTextField: AutoCompleteTextField) -> [ACTFWeightedDomain] {
     return weightedDomains // AutoCompleteTextField.domainNames // [ACTFDomain(text: "gmail.com", weight: 0), ACTFDomain(text: "hotmail.com", weight: 0), ACTFDomain(text: "domain.net", weight: 0)]
 }

+// optional delegate for checking what was suggested func autoCompleteTextField(_ autoCompleteTextField: AutoCompleteTextField, didSuggestDomain domain: ACTFDomain) {
+    print("Suggested domain: \(domain.text) - weight: \(domain.weight)")
+}

 ```

 ## ACTFDomain

-`ACTFDomain` is struct type that conforms to the `Codable`.
+`ACTFDomain` is class type that conforms to the `Codable`.
 User can store and retrieve smart domains.

 One example may be 'gmail.com' and 'georgetown.edu'.
 Users are more likely to have a 'gmail.com' account so we would want that to show up before 'georgetown.edu', even though that is out of alphabetical order.

-`ACTFDomain` is sorted based on its usage.
+`ACTFDomain` is sorted based on its usage with auto storing flag that is default to true.

 This is just one example.
 Manually providing a suggestion gives more flexibility and does not force the usage of an array of strings.